jpswade/laravel-database-tools/README.md

 With this package you can:

 - Create a database (if it does not exist)
-- Fetch from another database to file
+- Dump from another database to file
 - Get and unzip from a database backup created by the [Spatie Backup package](https://github.com/spatie/laravel-backup)
 - Import from file